mdvanes/homeremote/README.md

 ## TODO

-* DONE js sourcemap doesn't work
-* Replace double installation (part on RPi) with API calls to Domoticz on port 8080
-* FTP and file manager for often used tasks
-* Youtube script
 * Remove all HTTPS, only use behind Reverse Proxy with HTTPS
-* OUTDATED Disable HTTP, only allow HTTPS
-* OUTDATED Although HTTPS works with a self-signed certificate, try HTTPS with letsencrypt (https://github.com/Daplie/node-letsencrypt or http://blog.bguiz.com/2015/12/16/letsencrypt-tls-certs-nodejs/)
-* add timer to turn a switch on or off.
-Maybe with: https://www.npmjs.com/package/node-schedule
 * add http basic authentication (or better digest access?)
 * strip packages from package.json until no longer works, because there are some unused packages in there
 * extract everything that is on a remote server (only broadcast for now) to a subdir: remote-broadcast-server with it's own node server and upstart scripts